 The town was a collection of one-story buildings and windless treetops huddled along a single, tarred road.
 Heat shimmered from the roofs of parked cars, a bright sun offered no respite for shadows.
 Hugh stopped outside the pub, consulted the map, checked the time, ran his hand over the ventilation outlet as he leafed through a loosely-bound folder of photos and hand-written notes.
-He threw the folder onto the back seat as a man approached the car, his eyes lost in his dark face, lips blistered.
+He threw the folder onto the back seat as a man approached the car.
+The man’s eyes were lost in his dark face, and his lips were blistered.

 “Welcome, brother,” the man said, revealing a trio of milk teeth.
 He wiped a patch of dust from Hugh’s bonnet with his hem of his shirt.
 “Nice to get visitors in town.
 Wash your car for five bucks.”

 ‘Such heat!’ said the Commander, fanning himself with his hat.
 The two uniformed men at the front of the bus made a panicked show of fiddling with the air-conditioning levels and redirecting the fan grills.
 ‘I’d forgotten how searing the heart of this country is.
 Positively Hadean.
 What can we do about this heat, Dickie?’

 Dickie put down his pen, twisted the top off a bottle of sparkling water, and handed it to the Commander.